 - Camera backpack you can use while hiking.

 - Laptop if you wish to backup your photos or follow along during the post-processing instruction.

 Personal Gear List

 - Sturdy waterproof winter boots and wool hiking socks.
 Gaitors can be useful to keep snow out of your boots.

 - Base layers for both upper and lower body.

 - Warm layers - puffy jackets, fleece, etc.

 - Waterproof outer shell jacket.

-- Warm hat, waterproof gloves, glove liners.
+- Warm hat, thick waterproof gloves, and thinner glove liners